Radfahrer00/Carbon-Footprint-Calculator/Readme.md

 # Daily Carbon Footprint Calculation Application
-The project's primary goal is to to help individuals measure their daily carbon footprint based on their means of transportation, food consumption and household electrical appliances usage.
-It aims to promote environmentally friendly lifestyle choices and compare everyone's own footprint to the global average of users.
+The project's primary goal is to help individuals measure their daily carbon footprint based on their means of transportation, food consumption, and household electrical appliances usage.
+It aims to promote environmentally friendly lifestyle choices and compare everyone's footprint to the global average of users.

 ## Introduction
 The solution provided is a distributed system with four primary components: a desktop GUI, an Android application, an MQTT broker and the Node-RED flow-editing platform.